Research Scientist - Quantum Computing

 As we celebrate the International Year of Quantum, there has never been a more exciting time to be part of this rapidly evolving field.
 By joining Quantinuum, you’ll be at the forefront of this transformative revolution, shaping the future of quantum computing, pushing the limits of technology, and making the impossible possible.

-Visit our news pages to learn more about Quantinuum and our scientific breakthroughs and achievements.
+Quantinuum News and breakthroughs are available on our website.
+Learn more about Quantinuum and our scientific breakthroughs and achievements: Quantinuum News

 #J-18808-Ljbffr